jackreedjackreed/jackreedjackreed/README.md

 ## Hi there, I'm Jack

 -  I graduated with BAs in Government and in Environmental Studies--now I'm learning to code!
--  Currently learning web development at the Columbia University Engineering Coding Bootcamp.
+-  Currently learning web development at the Columbia University Engineering's Coding Bootcamp.
 -  Shoot me an email at: ``w.jack.reed@mgmail.com``.

 ### Skills: